-The above balance bears no profit or securities, payable on demand and collectible in cash.
+The above balance bears no profit or securities, payable on demand and to be settled in cash.

-(2) The Group obtained unsecured profit - bearing borrowings amounting to QR 831 million and QR 1.8 billion in the year 2022 and 2021, respectively, which were directly or indirectly received through other related party to repay its existing Sukuk.
+(2) The Group obtained unsecured profit - bearing borrowings amounting to nil and QR 831 million in the years 2023 and 2022, respectively, which were directly or indirectly received through other related party to repay its Sukuk borrowings (Note 13).
 The unsecured borrowings carry profits at commercial rates.
 The maturity of unsecured borrowings is 10 years.
-This includes non-current balance amounting to QR 1,617,404 (2021: QR 1,799,972).
+This includes a non-current balance amounting to QR 1,562,701 (2021: QR 1,617,404).